IATSE LOCAL 489

 For a deeper dive, please review the AFL-CIO’s “Your Rights at Work” document as well as the US Department of Labor.

-The following Equality Statement was unanimously approved at the 2015 Winter General Executive Board Meeting in Hollywood, Florida, and updated at the 2018 Mid-Summer General Executive Board Meeting in New York City.
-It outlines the IATSE’s commitment to creating an inclusive working environment where differences are valued and equality is celebrated.
+An Equality Statement was unanimously approved at the 2015 Winter General Executive Board Meeting in Hollywood, Florida, and updated at the 2018 Mid-Summer General Executive Board Meeting in New York City.